Burnette History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Burnett, Burnet, Burnatt, Burnat and others.

 Some of the Burnette family moved to Ireland, but this topic is not covered in this excerpt.
-Another 115 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Jo and Nicholas Burnett who settled in Virginia in 1635; followed by Samuel in 1648; and Abigail in 1698; John Burnett settled in Barbados in 1685; the Burnetts also settled in Maryland, Pennsylvania, and California.